-The lawyers at Slappey & Sadd view whistleblowers as models of integrity and courage.
+The Atlanta whistleblower lawyers at Slappey & Sadd view whistleblowers as models of integrity and courage.
 We are honored to represent them in False Claims Act, SEC, and IRS cases.
 Our clients play an important role in safeguarding tax dollars and ensuring the accuracy of information provided to investors.
 False Claims Act (FCA) or “qui tam” whistleblowers allege that a company, local government entity, or individual deliberately or recklessly billed a federal or state government too much for goods or services.
 IRS whistleblower cases allege violations of the tax laws administered by the Internal Revenue Service.
 Meanwhile, SEC whistleblowers allege negligent or deliberate violations of securities statutes or Securities & Exchange Commission regulations designed to ensure that investors have the information they need to wisely invest.

 We offer whistleblowers a professional team with extensive litigation experience and thorough understanding of the financial reporting, tax and fraud environments.
-We work hard to effectively present whistleblower cases to the government and, where appropriate, to assist the government in investigating and prosecuting them.How Do Lawyers Evaluate Claims and Protect the Whistleblower?
+We work hard to effectively present whistleblower cases to the government and, where appropriate, to assist the government in investigating and prosecuting them.How do Lawyers Evaluate Claims and Protect the Whistleblower?

 Our Slappey & Sadd whistleblower team offers years of experience in auditing, financial reporting, tax and fraud matters.
 After initial contact with a whistleblower, we begin by evaluating potential claims to determine the likelihood of success and educating the potential client on how to legally protect themselves and the value of the case during the evaluation process.